-Detained Saudi billionaire prince sells stake in Beirut hotel
+Detained Saudi billionaire Prince Alwaleed bin Talal sells stake in Beirut's Four Seasons Hotel

 The business tycoon, who was among princes and ministers arrested in a so-called major anti-corruption sweep orchestrated by Crown Prince Mohammad bin Salman and held at the Ritz-Carlton in Riyadh, has reportedly sold the share for around $100-115 million including debt, sources told Reuters.